 So, is it too late to invest in Bitcoin?
 Needless to say, Bitcoin isn’t a new cryptocurrency anymore – and could even be considered 'mature' within the context of the crypto market.
 Although this means the coin's price tends to be less volatile, it also means explosive growth is improbable.

 There are many reasons for this, such as Bitcoin’s lack of utility and its outdated (and energy-intensive) mining process.
 However, the main reason is that market participants already know what they're getting with Bitcoin – there are no surprises or additional use cases.
 In turn, there's no huge 'rush' for investors to purchase BTC.

 Moreover, Bitcoin is now widely adopted by institutional investors, which has helped dampen volatility.
-The coin is now used in various crypto index funds, although the long-awaited spot BTC ETF is still unavailable.
+The coin is now used in various crypto index funds, although the long-awaited spot BTC ETF remains unavailable, despite numerous applications from the likes of investment giants BlackRock and Fidelity in recent months.
 The adoption by financial institutions does have its good points, yet it also hints that Bitcoin’s quadruple-digit growth is a thing of the past.

 Putting everything together, is Bitcoin a good investment?
 For 'mom and pop' investors who are looking to gain exposure to digital currencies for the first time, BTC can represent a suitable option.
 However, for investors that seek high returns and are happy to take on additional risk, there are certainly better options out there.

 People often ask, “Is Bitcoin still worth investing in?” yet fail to understand the coin’s price history – which can help inform future price moves.
 For those unaware, Bitcoin was founded by the mysterious Satoshi Nakamoto back in 2008, with the coin’s source code released in early 2009.